-Measures 12-feet tall, and made with a high density polyethylene material.
-The LCD animated eyes move and blink for a realistic look.
+Measures 12 feet tall and is made with a high-density polyethylene material.
+The LCD-animated eyes move and blink for a realistic look.
 Can be set on a timer function.
 Skeleton uses batteries or a plug-in option, and the assembly process is not difficult.
 For indoor or outdoor use.

-Adult-sized skeleton measures 5’4” and the child version is 3ft tall.
+Adult-sized skeleton measures 5’4” and the child version is 3 feet tall.
 Limbs can be moved and adjusted for different poses.
 Come with attached strings for hanging on a door or wall.
 Made with weatherproof materials.

 Joints are not as flexible as expected.

-Life-size skeleton that reaches 6ft tall.
+Life-size skeleton that reaches 6 feet tall.
 Has a witches hat and purple cloak, and adjustable arms.
 The face has 6 light-changing options that can be turned on and off with a switch.
 Battery operated.

 There is no timer function.
 Feels flimsy.